mayadamico/WebDevFinalProject/README.md

-# WebDevFinalProject
+# WebDevFinalProject - Project Overview
 Final Project for Intro to Web Dev @ UVM

-//PROJECT OVERVIEW - PRIVATE THERAPY PRACTICE WEBSITE //
+## Therapy Practice Wesite

 This is a website for my mother's therapy practice.
 I worked on this independently.